 As a teenager, I experienced first hand how infidelity devastates families.
 When my own family experienced a parental affair, it triggered a series of bitter fighting, secrets, and inner turmoil that rippled through the extended family, community and even our local church.

-I have been through and seen first-hand the ugly fallout from an affair.
-The experts who excuse affairs may tell you that it is ‘just between adults”.
+I’ve no use for experts who excuse affairs telling you that it’s “just between adults”.
 I learned first hand that affairs impact MORE, much MORE than just the misbehaving adults involved.
+The cheaters played while everyone else suffers.

-What made it worse is that many so-called friends avoided talking to me, and I was often left to face painful situations alone.
+What made it worse is that many so-called friends avoided talking to me, and I was often left facing painful situations alone.
 It felt like I had the ‘affair germs’ and those friends did not want to be infected.

 When there are few people who want to be around you, even to just talk about what happened, it makes it awfully lonely carrying all the anger, hurt, and confusion on the inside.